-One of the things we find so great about G Suite is the constant stream of updates.
+One of the things we find so great about G Suite (formerly known as Google Apps) is the constant stream of updates.
 Google are continually refining the features of these tools so that more and more barriers are removed from people (in teams or not) getting things done as efficiently as possible.
 And because everything is cloud-based, these new features instantly roll out to all users, no matter the device, operating system or location.
 There have been such a burst of updates in the last month or so that we thought it would be worth summarising them – they have mostly been centred around Drive and related tools.

 Docs, Sheets & Slides Updates